dortania/OpenCore-Install-Guide/config.plist/clarkdale.md

 Sets device properties from a map.

 By default, the Sample.plist has this section set for audio which we'll be setting up by setting the layout ID in the boot-args section, so removal of `PciRoot(0x0)/Pci(0x1b,0x0)` is also recommended from the `Add` section.
-On other platforms this section would also be used for iGPU setup however not on Clarkdale/Lynnfield as the desktop iGPUs are unsupported on those platforms.

 ### Delete